Skip to main content

 Why Choose All Well for Garage Conversions in Croydon?

 Croydon's 1930s semis are the sweet spot for garage conversions.
-The integral garages are generous — usually big enough for a proper room without feeling cramped — and the houses have good side access for deliveries.
+The integral garages are generous, usually big enough for a proper room without feeling cramped, and the houses have good side access for deliveries.
 We convert these into home offices more than anything else these days, though extra bedrooms and playrooms are close behind.
-At £15,000-£22,000 for a single garage conversion, it's significantly cheaper than a loft conversion or extension and you gain a room that's immediately usable on the ground floor.
+You gain a room that's immediately usable on the ground floor, without the disruption of a loft conversion or extension.

 Every project comes with a fixed-price contract, single project manager, and full certification including Building Control sign-off.